don-bski/poker/README.md

 **DrawPoker.pl** - Proof of concept perl based five card draw poker game.
 Linux only.
 CLI based and ANSI color/character cards.
 Only basic game play is implemented and win/lose checking is incomplete.<br/>

+**DrawPokerGUI.pl** - Perl/Tk based five card draw poker with game selectable options.
+Use CLI option **-h** for usage details.
+Use `cpanm` to install
+TK and GD perl modules.
+Some versions of TK don't include the `waitVariableX.pm` module.
+An old version is included in this archive.
+Copy it to your
+`perl\site\lib\Tk` directory.<br/>